circlewithamole/circlewithamole/README.md

 1. I’m awkward in chats.
 I’m most confident talking to people I’m close with, and I can get really quiet sometimes.
 If I go silent, don’t worry—I don’t mind if you do the same

-2. I’m a professional name-forgetter, so if I don’t know you well, I might forget your name.
-Sorry in advance!
+2. I’m a professional name-forgetter, so if I don’t know you well, I might forget your name

 4. On PonyTown, feel free to interact or c + h with me!
 Cuddling with people is fun, so don’t be shy! :D